Sex Discrimination - Discriminatory Treatment and Discriminatory Impact

 What is discrimination on the basis of sex under Title VII?

-Discrimination based upon sex is slightly more complicated than discrimination based upon other protected classes.
-Understandably, Title VII prohibits intentional discrimination by an employer, such as hiring, firing, differentiating benefits of work conditions, based upon sex.
-In the absence of a valid business necessity for the discrimination, an employee will face liability for such actions.
+Title VII prohibits intentional discrimination by an employer, such as hiring, firing, differentiating benefits of work conditions, based upon sex.
+In the absence of a valid business necessity for discrimination, an employee will face liability for such actions.
+Employers may also adhere to policies that have a discriminatory impact on employees based on sex.
+Like intentional discrimination, these policies are prohibited in the absence of a business necessity or bona fide occupational qualification.

 Other less obvious examples of intentional discrimination under Title VII include: